Hypertension: Secondary Hypertension

 Blood is sampled from each of the adrenal glands and a peripheral site (can be the inferior vena cava or an upper extremity vein) and is sent for both aldosterone and cortisol.
 As a practical matter, it is important to inform the laboratory that these are samples from the adrenal veins so that the laboratory can perform measurements on diluted specimens.
 This is because the concentrations in the adrenal vein are very high and samples are read as “too high.”
 Dilution allows the values to come down to the usual detection range of the assays, and the final result can then be multiplied by the amount of dilution.

-Because most of the lesions are intra-abdominal (90% adrenal, greater than 5% extra-adrenal intra-abdominal), the first imaging is either a CT or MRI of the abdomen.
+CT or MRI: Because most of the lesions are intra-abdominal (90% adrenal, greater than 5% extra-adrenal intra-abdominal), the first imaging is either a CT or MRI of the abdomen.
 Most lesions are relatively large (greater than 3 cm).
 Lesions that are greater than 10 cm or multifocal lesions should raise the possibility of malignancy.
 In patients with suspected genetic syndromes, imaging should cover the neck down to the pelvis and should be performed to rule out extra-adrenal disease.
-I prefer an MRI because of its ability to detect a lesion that is suggestive of pheo/paraganglioma based on its hyperintense appearance on T-2 imaging, whereas the appearance on CT is indistinguishable from other lesions.
+MRI may be preferable due to the ability to detect a lesion that is suggestive of pheo/paraganglioma based on its hyperintense appearance on T-2 imaging, whereas the appearance on CT is indistinguishable from other lesions.

 In patients with clinical and biochemical evidence of pheo and normal abdominal MRI or CT, MIBG can be helpful in identifying extra-abdominal lesions.